Azure-Samples/video-analyzer-csharp/src/video-export/README.md

     1. Setup video ingestion to create source video using public camera ingestion parameters.
         * SetupIngestionToCreateSourceVideoForExportAsync() method starts video ingestion from the URL specified in `PublicCameraIngestionSourceRTSPURL`.
         * If a source video is already available in Azure Video Analyzer Videos list (the source video should be of type `archive`), then this step can be skipped and name of the source video can be directly passed as a parameter along with the time range in CreatePipelineJobAsync() in line 93.
-To skip this step, comment the code at lines 76, 77 and 80.
+See [Use existing video](#use-existing-video) section for the necessary code changes.

     1. Using the video created in above step as the source, create a batch topology.
         * CreateTopologyForBatchExportAsync() method creates a pipeline topology with the properties: